Navigating tax year end: 10 Dodl-approved checks

 6 minute read

 With a £20,000 ISA allowance per tax year, don't miss the chance to optimise it before the April 6 reset.
-While the cost-of-living challenges will probably make reaching the full 20k a stretch, consider your longer-term savings goals, and top up your lifetime ISA with its lower, £4,000 annual limit.
-Just remember this is included in the overall 20k allowance, so if you're lucky enough to max our your LISA, you'll be left with a maximum of £16,000 to put into your investment ISA.
+While reaching the full 20k might be a stretch, there are different ISAs available to match your longer-term savings goals.
+A Lifetime ISA has a lower, £4,000 annual limit and can help you invest towards your first home.
+Just remember this is included in the overall 20k allowance, so if you're lucky enough to max out your Lifetime ISA, you'll be left with a maximum of £16,000 to put into your investment ISA.

 If spare cash is waiting to be invested, act now – the tax year end is your cue to take advantage of your full allowance, or as much of it as possible!

-Pensions have their limits too, and with a cap of £60,000 a year for most people, or 100% of your salary (whichever is lower), it's wise to evaluate your pension contributions.
+Pensions have their limits too, and with a cap of £60,000 a year for most people, or 100% of your earnings (whichever is lower), it's wise to check out how much you can pay in.
 Again, not everyone maxes out this limit, but topping up before the deadline ensures you've made the most of this year's allowance.
-Even if you haven’t had any income this year, injecting £2,880 into your pension will blossom into £3,600 with the government's top-up.
-Seize the opportunity to boost your pension pot! 🍯
+Even if you haven’t had any earnings this year, injecting £2,880 into your pension will blossom into £3,600 with the government's top-up.
+Seize the opportunity to boost your pension pot!

 For those with low income, working part-time or taking a career break, the marriage allowance can be a game-changer.
-If your partner is a basic-rate taxpayer (earning £50,270 or less), you can transfer your unused tax-free allowance to them, reducing their tax bill.
-It's a financial win-win for couples!
+If you earn less than the tax-free personal allowance (£12,570 a year), and your partner is a basic-rate taxpayer, you can transfer up to £1,260 of your unused tax-free allowance to them.
+It's a financial win-win for couples and could save you up to £252 a year!

 Most people can earn some interest on their savings before they have to pay tax, which is called the Personal Savings Allowance.
 With the Personal Savings Allowance granting tax-free interest up to £1,000 (£500 for higher rate taxpayers), savvy savers need to watch their interest earnings.
-Saving rates have risen, so it’s much easier to hit the limit these days.
-If you have, there’s not much you can do this year.
+It’s much easier to hit the limit these days and if you have already, there’s not much you can do this year.
 But next tax year, consider sheltering your cash in an ISA, weighing the benefits against potential tax.
-It's a calculator-worthy decision! 🧮
+It's a calculator-worthy decision!

-Another fun, little quirk of the tax system is that if your children have savings accounts and they earn more than £100 in interest a year, that will be viewed as though it’s your savings interest, which means it could be taxed (if you’ve already gone over your Personal Savings Allowance – or if it tips you over it).
+Another fun, little quirk of the tax system is that if your children have savings accounts and they earn more than £100 in interest a year, that will be viewed as though it’s your own income, which means it could be taxed (if you’ve already gone over your Personal Savings Allowance – or if it tips you over it).
 ISAs again come to the rescue, shielding interest from the taxman.
 Evaluate whether the tax hit is worth it or if a Junior ISA is a smarter move for your little ones.
-At Dodl we don’t offer a JISA, but our friends at AJ Bell can help you out with that. 👌
+At Dodl we don’t offer a Junior ISA, but our friends at AJ Bell can help you out with that.

-Investments outside ISAs or pensions could pay capital gains tax on any assets that have grown in value.
-From April 2024, you’ll pay tax on any profits of more than £3,000, so consider it strategically – if you’re sitting on big gains, it might be better to sell the investment and realise them this tax year.
+Investments outside ISAs or pensions can attract capital gains tax if they've grown in value.
+The good news is everyone gets a £3,000 tax-free allowance each tax year, which gives you a chance to make a strategy with tax paid on any profits.
+If you’re sitting on big gains, it might be better to sell the investment and realise them this tax year.
 You can just sell enough to meet your tax-free limit, so you use it this year (because it’s another use it or lose it allowance).
 If you need any help on how selling investments works, we’ve got you covered.

-A nifty way around it could be selling the asset and repurchasing within your ISA, to protect those future gains from the taxman.
+A nifty way around it is to sell the share or fund and repurchase within your ISA.
+This mean you can keep the same investment but protect any future gains and income from the taxman.

 🔔 Always remember, the value of your investments can go down as well as up.
 Dodl doesn’t give advice, so if you’re unsure about investing, it’s always best to speak to a financial adviser.